Estate Planning Services in Williamsville, NY

 Mistakes 11-20

-Making Gifts Without Understanding Medicaid Consequences
+Gifting Assets Without Understanding Medicaid Rules

-Neglecting Business Succession Planning
+Overlooking Business Succession Planning

-Undervaluing the Role of Life Insurance
+Underestimating the Importance of Life Insurance

-Disregarding State-Specific Laws
+Failing to Consider State-Specific Laws

 Who Needs Estate Planning in Williamsville?